 COVID-19 and Tylenol are a bad combination, here’s why:

 COVID-19 is a viral lung infection.
 Like other viral lung infections, it causes oxidative stress and damage to lung tissue.
-Your body’s own immune response to fight the infection also unleashes a large amount of reactive oxygen species (such as superoxide, hydrogen peroxide, and hydroxyl radicals).
+Your body’s own immune response to fight the infection also unleashes a large amount of reactive oxygen species.
+These include superoxide, hydrogen peroxide, and hydroxyl radicals.
 This multiplies the oxidative stress and damage to the lungs (and other) tissues.

-While that sounds a little worrisome, it usually isn’t.
+While that may sound worrisome, it usually isn’t.
 Under normal healthy circumstances, your body will produce superoxide dismutase, glutathione, and catalase.
 These are among the body’s most important antioxidants.
 Antioxidants work to neutralize free radicals and repair any oxidative damage.

 The body makes glutathione from three amino acids: cysteine, glutamate, and glycine.
 Glutathione requires vitamin C to be recycled.